sritchie/clojure-koans/README.md

 `lein deps`

-which will download all dependencies you need to run the Clojure koans.
+in the `clojure-koan` project directory.
+This will download all dependencies you need to run the Clojure koans.

 ### Running the Koans